-We are currently investing heavily in our almshouse accommodation in two key ways.
+We are currently investing heavily in our almshouse accommodation.

 Firstly, we are well underway with a plan to reform 20 of our almshouses as and when they become vacant, to provide design features to better support independent living, such as wet rooms and level access.